udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 ##What is the structure of the Front-End Web Developer Nanodegree?
 Nanodegree Structure

 In the Nanodegree program, you’ll build six portfolio-worthy projects.
-Depending on your knowledge and skill level, you can either learn the necessary skills through our supporting courses, or jump into the projects directly.
-A summary of each of these projects, as well as links to their supporting courses are included in the sections below.
+(7 total projects; the first is very basic).
+Each project has one or more supporting classes.

 ##What classes is the Front-End Web Developer Nanodegree composed of?

-###How to Use Git and GitHub

-You’ll host all your projects on GitHub and make regular commits.
-If you haven’t learned version control yet, use our latest course on the topic: How to Use Git and GitHub

 ###Intro to HTML and CSS
 You will already have taken most of the first two lessons of this course in Stage 1 of the Intro to Programming Nanodegree!
+This course will show you some of the tools not only to create a website with HTML and CSS, but also tools to organize and make laying out your website easier.
+An example here would be Bootstrap, which is a CSS framework.

 ###Responsive Web Design Fundamentals
+This course will go very in-depth (far beyond what you touch in stage 5); you'll learn the ins and outs of things like Flexbox and Media Queries.

 ###Responsive Images
+This course will help students to get ready to provide images that are optimized and adjusted in size.
+One thing that is really important on a web page is making sure that you send as little data across a network as possible, so its very important to make sure you are giving users images that aren't huge so that they load really quickly.

 ###Project: Build a Portfolio Site

+This is your first real project; you'll build a portfolio site.
+You can use this to show off your projects, identity, and your work.

 You will replicate a design mockup in HTML and CSS.
 You will develop a responsive website that will display images, descriptions and links to each of the portfolio projects you will complete throughout the course of the Front-End Web Developer Nanodegree.